yellovsky/bit-trove/docs/features/@000-blog-post/@000-blog-post-status.md

 - ✅ **NEW**: Effect-based error handling
 - ✅ **NEW**: Authorization integration
 - ✅ **NEW**: Update functionality with existence checks
+- ✅ **NEW**: Slug availability check with efficient database queries

 ### Testing Coverage
 - ⚠️ Missing integration tests (TASK-020)